-You can calculate your debt-to-income ratio by dividing your recurring monthly debt obligations (such as your minimum credit card payments, student loan payments and child support payments) by your gross (pre-tax) monthly income.
-When your lender calculates it, that percentage will include your potential mortgage debt burden.
+To calculate your debt-to-income ratio, add up your recurring monthly debt obligations, such as your minimum credit card payments, student loan payments, car payments, housing payments (rent or mortgage), child support, alimony and personal loan payments.
+Divide this number by your monthly pre-tax income.
+When a lender calculates your debt-to-income ratio, it will look at your present debt and your future debt that includes your potential mortgage debt burden.

-Currently, the maximum debt-to-income ratio that a homebuyer can have is 43% if he or she wants to take out a qualified mortgage.
-Qualified mortgages are home loans with certain features that ensure that buyers can pay back their loans.
+Qualified mortgages are home loans with certain features that ensure buyers can pay back their loans.
 For example, qualified mortgages don’t have excessive fees.
 And they help borrowers avoid loan products – like negatively amortizing loans – that could leave them vulnerable to financial distress.

 Banks want to lend money to homebuyers with low debt-to-income ratios.
 Any ratio higher than 43% suggests that a buyer could be a risky borrower.
 To a lender, someone with a high debt-to-income ratio can’t afford to take on any additional debt.
 And if the borrower defaults on his mortgage loan, the lender could lose money.

-While 43% is the highest debt-to-income ratio that a homebuyer can have, buyers can benefit from having lower ratios.
+While 43% is the maximum debt-to-income ratio set by FHA guidelines for homebuyers, you could benefit from having a lower ratio.
 The ideal debt-to-income ratio for aspiring homeowners is at or below 36%.

 Of course the lower your debt-to-income ratio, the better.
 Borrowers with low debt-to-income ratios have a good chance of qualifying for low mortgage rates.

-Mortgage lenders want potential clients to be paying off a small amount of debt relative to their monthly income.
-If you’re trying to qualify for a mortgage, it’s best to keep your debt-to-income ratio below 36%.
+Mortgage lenders want potential clients to be using roughly a third of their income to pay off debt.
+If you’re trying to qualify for a mortgage, it’s best to keep your debt-to-income ratio to 36% or lower.
 That way, you’ll improve your odds of getting a mortgage with better loan terms.